hrishim/llvl_prog1_book/src/condition_flags.md

 # Condition Flags

-Objective:
-  - What are condition flags
-  - Explain each flag individually
-  - Examples of how each flag is set/reset
-  - The types of conditional branches and what flags they use

----
 In [Arm Registers and Execution State](#Arm-Registers-and-Execution-State) we introduced the condition flags.
 In the previous section, we have already used arithmetic instructions like **cmp** that set the condition flags and instructions like b.gt that makes use of condition flags.
 In this section we introduce more such instructions and then work through a series of examples.
 We will also explain how the condition flags are used to implement conditional execution of instructions.

 Condition flags are a set of bits that store state information about a previous operation.
 There are four condition flags: